 - US.jobs: The US National Labor Exchange has hundreds of listings available

-- Glassdoor: Look for jobs and get an inside look on the hiring company
+- Glassdoor: Look for jobs and get an inside look at the hiring company

 Tell Us Where You Find Freelance Photography Jobs!

-Photography careers can take several different path – just like any industry.
+Photography careers can take several different paths–just like any industry.
 Landing the right gig is just the thing you need to start heading in the right direction.
 Continue your job search on a regular basis so that you’re never depending too much on one client.
 I use time tracking to make sure that I’m not spending too much (or too little) time on the freelance quest.